 Becker keeps Union on Champions League course at Gladbach

-Becker's ninth league goal of the season, a volley after a looping cross from Jerome Roussillon, snared all three points for the visitors, sending them to outright third.
+Becker's ninth league goal of the season, a volley after a looping cross from Jerome Roussillon, snared all three points for the visitors, sending them into third place.

+Union manager Urs Fischer praised his side's "disciplined performance" saying "there wasn't a phase in the game where we eased up".

 Freiburg's earlier win over Schalke meant the Black Forest side had overtaken Union into third before kickoff.

-With RB Leipzig and Bayer Leverkusen also hot on their trail, Union endured a stale first half before upping the intensity in the second, Becker slamming in after 60 minutes.
+With RB Leipzig and Bayer Leverkusen also hot on their trail, Union endured a poor first half before upping the intensity in the second, Becker slamming in after 60 minutes.

-After taking the lead, Union manager Urs Fischer made several changes to take the speed out of the game and let his side's stingy defence take centre-stage.

 With 31 goals against, Union have conceded the fewest of any side in the Bundesliga this season.

-Union, who are only in their fourth year in the top division in their history, are now on course for a remarkable maiden Champions League appearance.
+Union, who are only in their fourth year in the top division, are now on course for a remarkable maiden Champions League appearance.

 Freiburg fourth